When you need to cut bills drastically, learning how to save money on groceries is the perfect place to start.

 Tips to save money on food shopping every week?
 Go generic for everything, you’ll save so much money.

 Cut back on alcohol

-Or stop buying it altogether.
+Or stop buying it from the store altogether.
 Alcohol is expensive and many governments add a whole heap of tax on top of the base price.